 The spread of noxious weeds will negatively impact the economy, with losses to cattle ranchers, agriculture, and decreased water retention.
 Culturally, gathering of traditional and medicinal plants will be affected by changes in the harvest period.
 Additionally, the removal of ground cover can expose artifacts, creating legal and cultural challenges.
-Finally, changes in grassland composition may lead to changes in the ranch lifestyle culture on the Reservation and reduced income from cattle grazing leases.
+Finally, changes in grassland composition may lead to changes in the ranch lifestyle culture in the Blackfeet Nation and reduced income from cattle grazing leases.

 There is a high level of exposure, and native vegetation is already exposed.

 Sensitivity varies based on micro-climate.
-Closer to the mountain front, sensitivity is high, and then shifts to medium as one moves east across the Reservation.
+Closer to the mountain front, sensitivity is high, and then shifts to medium as one moves east across the Blackfeet Nation.

 Adaptive capacity is medium because vegetation has the ability to adapt over time.
 Adaptive capacity, however, requires a focus on policy, as we must change how we manage the land.
 Adaptability is species-dependent, something policy changes must take into consideration.
 Policies must support in the adaptation process.